sambetts/copilot-feedback-bot/README.md

 User responses are stored in a database and visualised in Power BI.

 ![User Satisfaction Report](imgs/report2.png)
+This is an automated way to get real feedback from your users about what they think of copilot in Office 365.

+All data is stored in your own SQL Server.

 ## Usage
 When deployed, a web-job will read the Office 365 Activity API to determine copilot interactions - whom, and what.
 It runs automatically once a day.

 A functions app will then find users that have new activity and start a new conversation with them to ask if they could review the activity in question with copilot.

-Once surveyed they won't be surved again for that specific interaction (even if they don't answer).
+Once surveyed they won't be surveyed again for that specific interaction (even if they don't answer).

 If the user doesn't have the bot installed in Teams already, it'll be installed automatically.

 If the user says anything to the bot outside the normal dialogue flow, the assumption is they want to leave a copilot review.
 Surveys don't necessarily have to correlate to a specific interaction, the user can just leave general feedback too.

+## How Does it Work?
+Easy.
+There's a web-job/process that reads O365 audit events for SharePoint and copilot activity.
+We read SharePoint to know what happened with files (edit/view/etc) and the copilot to know what users have done with copilot.
+The information we get from copilot events is limited; "User A chatted to copilot in an app, and it involved this file/meeting", so hence we read SP logs too to link what actually was going on.

+    Note: SharePoint events that are saved can be filtered so we don't accidentally store sensitive file activity data in table "import_url_filter".

+In addition we also read aggregated activity reports for users for OneDrive, SharePoint, Outlook and Teams.
+That way we can find users that are active in O365 but not using Copilot.

 # Setup Steps
 For this, we assume a decent knowledge of Teams apps deployment, .Net, and Azure PaaS.